MorpheusXAUT/vacs/vacs-client/docs/wayland.md

 Wayland does not provide a standard, secure way for applications to inject input events (like key presses) into other applications.
 While there are some compositor-specific protocols (like `wlr-virtual-input`), there is no cross-desktop standard that `vacs` can rely on.

 As a result, the **Radio Integration** feature will not work for integrations relying on external key presses on Wayland.
-You will need to use a radio integration providing direct support (e.g., via an API) or configure your radio client and `vacs` separately, for instance using the "Push-to-,ute" transmit mode.
+You will need to use a radio integration providing direct support (e.g., via an API) or configure your radio client and `vacs` separately, for instance using the "Push-to-Mute" transmit mode.
 Note that since `vacs` uses the Global Shortcuts portal, it can share the same physical key as another application if that application also listens globally (or if the compositor allows it).
 However, `vacs` cannot _trigger_ the other application's PTT.